 He has written or co-written numerous curriculum units for K-12 educators, including Africa Enslaved: Comparative Slave Systems Outside the United States; Explorers, Traders & Immigrants: Exploring the Social and Cultural Impacts of the Global Commodity Trade; People and Place: Curriculum Resources on Human-Environmental Interactions; Understanding Migration; and Teaching about Rights and Responsibilities.
 He has taken several groups of K-12 educators and undergraduates to the Middle East (Egypt, Morocco, Turkey, Uzbekistan).

 He has received grants through the Fulbright-Hays program (Seminars Abroad: "Between East and West" in Turkey and Cyprus, 2004 & "Religious Diversity in North Africa" in Morocco and Tunisia, 2011; Group Projects Abroad: Egypt in 2005), the Malone Fellowship in Arab and Islamic Studies that allowed him to visit the Kingdom of Saudi Arabia in 2005; several University of Texas Liberal Arts Instructional Technology Awards; and a research grant from the Department of History.

 He has served as a review panelist for the Fulbright-Hays Seminars Abroad program, as panelist and chair of the Middle East Book Award committee, and currently chairs the selection committee for the National Council for the Social Studies' Award for Global Understanding given in honor of James M. Bleecker.

-He is currently President-Elect of the Middle East Outreach Council and will assume the Presidency in 2014-2016.
+He is currently President of the Middle East Outreach Council.